Have you ever looked for Matcha Chocolate Chips at the store? Look no further. Make them at home with 2 simple ingredients.

 - Place the chopped white chocolate into a heat-safe glass bowl.
 Microwave on medium heat in 20 second increments until completely melted.

-- Whisk in the sifted matcha powder until thoroughly combined with the chocolate.
+- Add in matcha powder and stir until thoroughly combined.

 - Prepare a piping bag fitted with a thin round pastry tip, about ⅛" in diameter.
 Place the bag into a tall glass jar and fold the excess bag over the lip of the jar so the bag stands upright.

-- Pour the chocolate mixture into the bag, squeeze out any excess air and steadily pipe small mounds onto the baking tray lined with parchment paper.
+- Squeeze out any excess air and steadily pipe small mounds onto the baking tray lined with parchment paper.
 Work quickly so that the chocolate doesn't firm up and harden.

 - Place the baking tray in a cool place, or in the refrigerator until completely cool and firm.